brianhie/trajectorama/README.md

 python -m pip install trajectorama
 ```

-### API and example usage
+## API and example usage

-We provide a basic API that takes an expression matrix augmented with study information and returns a list of coexpression matrices, with corresponding indices into the original data:
+We provide a basic API around the core algorithm that takes an expression matrix augmented with study information and returns a list of coexpression matrices, with corresponding indices into the original data:
 ```python
 import trajectorama